dead-claudia/thallium/docs/api.md

 Ad-hoc assertions are most definitely permitted, and the API is made for this to be easy.

 This returns the current Techtonic instance, for chaining.
+Note that it isn't safe to call API methods within the callback.

 ### t.wrap("method", callback), t.wrap(methods)